Adoptive Benefit is a payment to an adopting mother or a single male who

 Adoptive Benefit is paid for a continuous period of 24 weeks from the date

-of placement of your child.
-You should apply for Adoptive Benefit 5 weeks
+your Adoptive Benefit entitlement.
+You should apply for Adoptive Benefit 6

 If you think you have been wrongly refused Adoptive Benefit or you are